A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

-GPUMode recently ran a competition around several GEMM-like workloads using NVFP4, a 4-bit floating-point format introduced with Blackwell.
-I submitted kernels to both the Dual GEMM and Grouped GEMM leaderboards.
+GPUMode recently ran a Blackwell kernel competition covering several NVFP4 GEMM-like workloads.
+I submitted to both the Dual GEMM and Grouped GEMM tracks.

 Grouped GEMM and MoE